sunflower-land/sunflower-land/docs/ART_CONTRIBUTING.md

 Sunflower Land is based on an asset pack - https://danieldiggle.itch.io/sunnyside

-To submit art, you will want to use the same color palette, proportions and pixellated effect of the current artwork.
+To submit art, you will want to use the same color palette, proportions and pixelated effect of the current artwork.

 **Dimensions**

-The artwork is heavily pixellated which gives it a light and friendly appearance.
+The artwork is heavily pixelated which gives it a light and friendly appearance.

 We recommend that most artwork falls within the 20x30 pixels.
 If you are designing a smaller item (like an icon, meal or pot plant), aim for 10x10.